Jerry-Master/lung-tumour-study/preprocessing/README.md

 There is yet another format for storing graph nodes:

-* `.graph.csv`: Stores extracted attributes of cells and saves them in a csv.
+* `.nodes.csv`: Stores extracted attributes of cells and saves them in a csv.
 Current attributes are: (X,Y) center of bounding box, area, perimeter, gray level variance and RGB histogram.

 ## Files description